Sometimes I hit CTRL+ENTER or ALT+S by mistake and off goes the message as it is Outlook’s shorcut for the Send button.

 AltS) is actually irrelevant for this particular key but it is good practice to use meaningful names.

-Note 2: If you are not very into editing the Registry, then there are also other ways not to have emails send directly after giving a Send command.
+If you are not very into editing the Registry, then there are also 5 other options to prevent you messages from being sent directly after pressing send.